yhsmiley/pytorch-YOLOv4/README.md

     pip install onnxruntime
     ```

-- **Run python script to generate onnx model and run the demo**
+- **Run python script to generate ONNX model and run the demo**

     ```sh
     python demo_darknet2onnx.py <cfgFile> <weightFile> <imageFile> <batchSize>
     ```

-  This script will generate 2 onnx models.
+  This script will generate 2 ONNX models.

   - One is for running the demo (batch_size=1)
   - The other one is what you want to generate (batch_size=batchSize)